HowieHwong/howiehwong.github.io/index.md

 ## News

+- *2024.12* &nbsp; I will join IBM Research as a Research Scientist Intern in 2025 Summer.
+See you in Cambridge, MA.

 - *2024.09*  &nbsp; [HonestLLM](https://arxiv.org/abs/2406.00380) has been accepted by NeurIPS 2024!
 Congratulations to [Chujie](https://flossiee.github.io/)!
 Another paper has been accepted by main conference of EMNLP 2024!

 - *2024.08* &nbsp; [Attack LLM-as-a-Judge](https://arxiv.org/abs/2403.17710) has been accepted by ACM CCS 2024!